naurasd/P.verrucosa_algal_coral_symbyosis_seasonality/README.md

 Pedersen, T.L.
 (2025).
 ggforce: Accelerating 'ggplot2'.
 R package version 0.5.0.9000. [https://github.com/thomasp85/ggforce/](https://ggforce.data-imaginist.com)

-The stable isotope data used for the SIBER analysis were visualized using the siber_ggplot.R script with siber_data_plot.csv as input data.

-The SIBER analysis was run with the SIBER_script_total.R script.
-Input data are stored in the siber_data_total.csv and iso_niche_data.csv files.
-See the script for details.
-This includes the estimation of host tissue and Symbiodiniaceae standard ellipse areas corrected for sample size (SEAc) and the calculation of SEAc overlap.
-Further, the distance between SEAc centroids is calculated and the residual permutation test to assess significance of trophic niche separation is carried out.
-This script relies on a source code by Turner et al. (2010; see below), which is the Turner.et.al.ecology.source.r script.
-It is read into R in the SIBER_script_total.R script.

 For the stable isotope visualization and analysis with SIBER, we used parts of the scripts developed by:

 Conti-Jerpe, I.E., Thompson, P.D., Wong, C.W.M., Oliveira, N.L., Duprey, N.N., Moynihan, M.A., BAker, D.M.
 2020.